yracine/device-type.myneurio/README.md

 c) Hit the "From Code" tab on the left corner

-d) Copy and paste the code from neurio.device-type.groovy under https://github.com/yracine/device-type.myneurio.groovy
+d) Copy and paste the code from neurio.devicetype under https://github.com/yracine/device-type.myneurio.groovy

 e) Hit the create button at the bottom